Canon 5DS R vs Sony A9 II

 Both the 5DS R and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the 5DS R has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 5DS R from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A9 II Manual.
+Further information on the features and operation of the 5DS R and A9 II can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is the Canon 5DS R better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 5DS R:

 - More detail: Offers more megapixels (50.3 vs 24MP) with a 45% higher linear resolution.